QUEST\#4X: an extension of QUEST\#4 for benchmarking multireference wavefunction methods: Computational Details

 It should also be mentioned that the core orbitals were kept frozen in the correlation calculations.

-Finally, calculations with the spin-adapted open-shell TD-DFT\cite{SA-TDDFT1,SA-TDDFT2,XTDDFT} under the Tamm-Dancoff approximation (denoted as X-TDA), in conjunction with the BHandHLYP functional \cite{becke1988,lee1988,becke1993} (the simplest yet reliable functional for the low-lying excited states of open-shell systems\cite{LZD1,LZD2}), were also performed for comparison.
+Finally, calculations with the spin-adapted open-shell TD-DFT\cite{SA-TDDFT1,SA-TDDFT2,XTDDFT} under the Tamm-Dancoff approximation (denoted as X-TDA), in conjunction with the BHandHLYP functional \cite{becke1988,lee1988,becke1993} (the simplest yet reliable functional for the low-lying doublet-doublet\cite{LZD1} and doublet-quartet excitations\cite{LZD2} of radicals), were also performed for comparison.